-On the contrary, your own Stall Holder Public Liability Insurance generally starts from $145 per year with Nil excess.
+On the flip side, your own Stall Holder Public Liability Insurance generally starts from $145 per year with NO excess.

-With your own Liability Market Stall Insurance in place, you have full control of your policy.
-You can attend different markets and have the peace of mind knowing you are covered should the unforeseen occur.
+With your own Market Stall Liability Insurance in place, you have full control of your policy and your business.
+You can attend different markets and have peace of mind, knowing you are covered should the unforeseen occur, with no excess.

 Your Dedicated Contact